telegrace/telegrace/README.md

-你好, I’m Grace @telegrace.
+-你好, I’m Grace @telegrace.
-Currently interning at Makinas as a full-stack web developer.
+-Currently interning at Makinas as a full-stack web developer.
-Newly added to my stack: Next.js, Sass and Bootstrap How to Reach me @ www.linkedin.com/in/telegrace
+-Newly added to my stack: Next.js, Sass and Bootstrap -How to Reach me @ www.linkedin.com/in/telegrace

 <!---
 telegrace/telegrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.